BYUsa-Minecraft-Club/ServerUtils/Readme.md

 ## Setting up
-Place all files in Server Scripts into the server's folder.
 Update launch server to properly have the server launch command In serverWrapper.py replace "<SERVER Path>" with the full path to the server folder (ie /home/byumc/Eden/) Run createFifos.sh (the one you copied to the server's folder).
 This will create serverInput and serverOutput in the server folder.